 - 30% improvement in quick create load

 The Unified Interface supports custom controls enabling dials, switches, sliders and many other controls to be added that provide greater visualisations across forms and process flows to enter data.

-Other aspects of the Unified Interface include embedded interactive dashboards across all devices including mobile.
-As a result, embedded Power BI dashboard can be accessed from within Dynamics 365 on a mobile device.
+The Unified Interface supports embedded interactive dashboards across all devices including mobile that enables embedded Power BI dashboards to accessed within Dynamics 365.

 Visual filters help users interpret dashboards and list views before drilling down into the data.

-Among the many navigation changes, users are able to dock or pin guided process flows so that these remain on screen when users navigate to other areas of the record form including form tabs.
+Among the many navigation changes, the new UI enables users to pin guided process flows so these remain on screen when users navigate to other areas of the record form including form tabs.

 The return of form tabs and the addition of related items simplifies navigation to reduce clicks enabling users to quickly find detail which can include contextual records.

 Through a reference panel, users are able to access contextual information by switching between sub grids without clicking away from records or launching pop-ups.
 For example, on a contract record use the reference panel to toggle between related cases, open opportunities and entitlements.

 Further improvements include embedded canvas PowerApps and Office 365 style profile cards with more updates announced for the October 2019 release wave.

 - How the Unified Interface Compares to the Legacy Web UI